ionic-team/ionic-cli/docs/serve.md

-`--browseroption`, `-o` | Specifies a path to open to (/#/tab/dash) `--lab`, `-l` | Test your apps on multiple platform types in the browser `--platform`, `-t` | Start serve with a specific platform (ios/android)
+`--browseroption`, `-o` | Specifies a path to open to (/#/tab/dash) `--lab`, `-l` | Test your apps on multiple platform types in the browser `--platform`, `-t` | Start serve with a specific platform (ios/android) `--qrcode` | Print a QR code for Ionic View instead of network broadcasting

 ## EXAMPLES
     ionic serve --lab --consolelogs -s